-Our phylogenetic trees (Figs. 2, S1), reconstructed using ML and Bayesian approaches provide several new insights into the systematics of fig wasps.
+Our phylogenetic trees (Fig. 2 and Supplementary Fig. S1), reconstructed using ML and Bayesian approaches provide several new insights into the systematics of fig wasps.

-Monophyly of the genera and intergeneric relationships. - Fifteen agaonid genera are recovered as monophyletic with strong support (Agaon, Alfonsiella, Allotriozoon Ceratosolen, Courtella, Deilagaon, Elisabethiella, Eupristina, Kradibia, Nigeriella, Pegoscapus, Pleistodontes, Tetrapus, Valisia and Waterstoniella).
-In contrast, Platyscapa is polyphyletic, and Dolichoris is paraphyletic with respect to Blastophaga psenes (the pollinator of F. carica and type species of the genus Blastophaga), indicating the need for taxonomic rearrangements (Cruaud et al., 2012).
+Monophyly of the genera and intergeneric relationships.- Fifteen agaonid genera are recovered as monophyletic with strong support (Agaon, Alfonsiella, Allotriozoon Ceratosolen, Courtella, Deilagaon, Elisabethiella, Eupristina,

+Kradibia, Nigeriella, Pegoscapus, Pleistodontes, Tetrapus, Valisia, and Waterstoniella).
+In contrast, Platyscapa is polyphyletic, and Dolichoris is paraphyletic with respect to Blastophaga psenes (the pollinator of F. carica and type species of the genus Blastophaga), indicating the need for taxonomic rearrangements (Cruaud et al. 2012).

 The relationships among the major clades are unclear (Fig. 2).
-BEAST analysis places Ceratosolen + Kradibia (subfamily Kradibiinae) as the sister group to the remaining Agaonidae with strong support ($PP{BEAST} = 0.98$), but this position is not strongly supported by MrBayes ($PP{MrBayes}=0.88$) and ML analyses (BP=43).
-Bayesian analyses place Tetrapus (monogeneric subfamily Tetrapusinae) nested within the Agaonidae with strong support ($PP{MrBayes}=1.00$, $PP{BEAST}=1.00$), although this position is only moderately supported by ML analyses (BP=67).
+BEAST analysis places Ceratosolen + Kradibia (subfamily Kradibiinae) as the sister group to the remaining Agaonidae with strong support ($PP{BEAST} = 0.98$), but this position is not strongly supported by MrBayes ($PP{MrBayes} = 0.88$) and ML analyses (BP = 43).
+BA place Tetrapus (monogeneric subfamily Tetrapusinae) nested within the Agaonidae with strong support ($PP{MrBayes} = 1.00$, $PP{BEAST} = 1.00$), although this position is only moderately supported by ML analyses (BP = 67).

-Phylogenetic placement of the genus Tetrapus. - By not placing Tetrapus as sister to all other agaonids, our topology challenges all previous molecular studies by ourselves and others (Herre et al., 1996; Machado et al., 1996; Machado et al., 2001; Lopez-Vaamonde et al., 2009; Cruaud et al., 2010, Table S3).
-This result deserves further examination, so we have conducted additional analyses on not only our current dataset, but also previously published datasets.
-We provide here a summary of the main results (see the Appendix S3 for further details):
+Phylogenetic placement of the genus Tetrapus.-By not placing Tetrapus as sister to all other agaonids, our topology challenges all previous molecular studies by ourselves and others (Herre et al. 1996; Machado et al. 1996, 2001; Lopez-Vaamonde et al. 2009; Cruaud et al. 2010; Supplementary Table S3).
+This result deserves further examination, so we have conducted additional analyses on not only our current data set, but also previously published data sets.
+We provide here a summary of the main results (see the Appendix S3 in the Supplementary Material Online for further details):

-1) Both AU and SH tests fail to reject alternative topologies in which either Tetrapus, or the clade of pollinators associated with subgenus Synoecia and subsection Frustescentiae (corresponding to Group 4 in Cruaud et al., 2010), is constrained to be the sister group to all other Agaonidae (Table S2).
-Furthermore, AU and SH tests also fail to reject alternative positions of Tetrapus using two previously published datasets (Lopez-Vaamonde et al., 2009; Cruaud et al., 2010) that recover Tetrapus as sister to all other Agaonidae (Table S2).

-2) Tetrapus is recovered nested within the Agaonidae in all the analyses conducted to assess the impact of missing data on the accuracy of our phylogeny.
-AU and SH tests showed that phylogenetic trees pruned of incompletely sequenced taxa and trees built only on gene fragments for which at least 60% of the taxa were available, were not signifiantly different from the orginial trees including all available data (Fig S2B&C, Table S2).
+- (1) Both AU and SH tests fail to reject alternative topologies in which either Tetrapus, or the clade of pollinators associated with subgenus Synoecia and subsection Frustescentiae (corresponding to Group 4 in Cruaud et al. 2010), is constrained to be the sister group to all other Agaonidae (Supplementary Table S2).
+Furthermore, AU and SH tests also fail to reject alternative positions of Tetrapus using 2 previously published data sets (Lopez-Vaamonde et al. 2009; Cruaud et al. 2010) that recover Tetrapus as sister to all other Agaonidae (Supplementary Table S2). - (2) Tetrapus is recovered nested within the Agaonidae in all the analyses conducted to assess the impact of missing data on the accuracy of our phylogeny.
+AU and SH tests showed that phylogenetic trees pruned of incompletely sequenced taxa and trees built only on gene fragments for which at least 60% of the taxa were available, were not significantly different from the original trees including all available data (Supplementary Fig. S2B,C and Supplementary Table S2).
 Therefore, our analyses show that missing data are not responsible for the position of the genus Tetrapus.